mengbinhao/tpsautomation/README.md

 ### 4 TPS  requirement

-1. Win 7 professional 64 bit
-2. font size (100%, system recommend)
-3. monitor resolution (1920 * 1080), desktop monitor
+1. desktop monitor resolution (1920 * 1080)
+2. Win 7 professional 32/64 bit
+3. font size (system recommend), can not be changed
 4. unnormal alert box (like user has login, unnormal exit confirm)
+5. can not use two monitor, the display location of app is weird

 ### 5 Note

-1.  input method need to english language
+1.  input method default is  english language

 2. UI can not be changed because locate with coordinate

-3.  can not use two monitor, the display location of app is weird

-4.  app UI must at the top of screen, so can click it
+3.  app UI must at the top of screen, so can click it

-5.  can not popup any box to change the focus (like update system/software、usb alert)
+4.  can not popup any box to change the focus (like update system/software、usb alert popup)

-6.  screen could lock??????????
+5.  screen can not be locked

 ### 5 Transfer